 Seahorse World and Platypus House.
 Get up close and see the platypus swim, learn about conservation work and join the echidnas as they roam at your feet.
 Pop over to Seahorse World for a whole other experience.
 Get up close to a range of undersea creatures and even touch a seahorse.

 Enjoy a tipple

 No trip to the West Tamar would be complete without an afternoon tipple.
 And you are spoilt for choice with a range of gin, spirits, beer and cider on offer.
-Turner Stillhouse, Darby Norris, Strait Brands, Miners Gold and Brady's Outlook Cider should all form some part of your Tamar experience.
+Turner Stillhouse, Darby Norris, Strait Brands, Miners Gold and Brady's Lookout Cider should all form some part of your Tamar experience.

 Take a stroll